Sleeper85/esphome-jk-bms-can/README.md

 ## Known issues

 * ESP32 has a bug that causes WDT reboot if no other devices on CAN bus to ACK the packets.
 If you try to run without inverter it will not work as it will constantly WDT reboot!
+* Probably daily reboots if the ESP32 is not connected to Home Assistant.
 * The battery type sensor is pretty useless because the BMS reports always the same value (`Ternary Lithium`).
 Regardless of which battery type was set / parameter set was loaded via the android app. ([#9][i9])
 * ESP32: Adding all supported sensors can lead to a stack overflow / boot loop.
 This can be solved by increasing the stack size. ([#63][i63])